chrahul/-Microservices-tutorial/README.md

+## Mastering Microservices: A Journey from Monolith to Distributed Systems

-Welcome to the Microservices Architecture Design course!
-In this course, we explore designing microservices architecture using industry-recognized design patterns, principles, and best practices.
+Welcome to the Microservices Architecture Design!

+Here, we are going to explore designing microservices architecture using industry-recognized design patterns, principles, and best practices.
 Starting from a basic monolithic architecture, we progressively evolve to event-driven microservices and serverless microservices architectures.

-The course takes a hands-on approach, ensuring practical learning with real-world patterns to design scalable, resilient, and highly available systems.
+I'll take a hands-on approach, ensuring practical learning with real-world patterns to design scalable, resilient, and highly available systems.

 ## Course Overview